-Continue on Forest Park Parkway to Throop Drive (3rd stoplight).
+Veer onto the Forest Park Parkway/Market St. exit and continue to Throop Drive.
 Turn left (south) onto Throop Drive.

 The Charles F. Knight Center is located across from the parking garage on the south side of Throop Drive.

-Please park in the parking garage and proceed into the main entrance of the Charles F. Knight Center to Room 220.
+Please park in the parking garage and proceed into the main entrance of the Charles F. Knight Center to Room 200.